ColumPaget/Alaya/README.md

 	-f:		Path to config file, defaults to /etc/alaya.conf, but alaya can be configured by command-line args only.
 	-O:		Open, don't require authentication.
 	-h:		'ChHome mode', switch to users home dir and chroot.
 	-i:		Set interface listen on, allows running separate servers on the same port on different interfaces/network cards.
-For IPv4 either the interface name or address can be used (i.e. -i eth0 or -i 192.168.8.44) for IPv6 the IPv6 address must be used, (e.g. -i fe80::201:7ff6:ca5a:226b%wlan0)
+For IPv4 either the interface name or address can be used (i.e. -i eth0 or -i 192.168.8.44) for IPv6 the IPv6 address must be used, (e.g. -i fe80::201:7ff6:ca5a:226b%wlan0).
+For unix sockets the 'address' (which is the file path) must start with '/'.
 	-l:		Path to log file, default is to use 'syslog' instead.
 	-m:		HTTP Methods (GET, PUT, DELETE, PROPFIND) that are allowed.
 Comma Separated.
 Set to 'GET' for very basic webserver, 'GET,PROPFIND' for readonly DAV.